New England Patriots vs. Jacksonville Jaguars NFL Week 17 Odds, Plays and Insights for January 2, 2022

 Jaguars stats and trends

-- This year, the Jaguars won ATS in their only game as an underdog of 16 points or more.
+- In Jacksonville's 15 games this year, it has four wins against the spread.

-- Jacksonville's games this year have hit the over in 26.7% of its opportunities (four times in 15 games with a set point total).
+- Jacksonville's games this year have eclipsed the over/under in 26.7% of its opportunities (four times in 15 games with a set point total).

+- Jacksonville is 2-4 against the spread and 1-5 overall when the team scores more than 17.3 points.

-- In games that Jacksonville piles up more than 315.5 yards, the team is 3-5 against the spread and 1-7 overall.
+- Jacksonville is 3-5 against the spread and 1-7 overall when the team churns out over 315.5 yards.

 - This year the Jaguars have 26 turnovers, one fewer than the Patriots have takeaways (27).